Max Caulfield: Life Is Strange

-Maxine "Max" Caulfield, is the main protagonist of the game, and is a twelfth-grade student attending Blackwell Academy during October 2013.
-During photography class with her teacher Mark Jefferson, Max experiences a vision of a lighthouse being destroyed by a swelling tornado.
+Max Caulfield is the sole playable character and protagonist of Life Is Strange.
+She is introduced as an introverted twelfth-grade student attending Blackwell Academy in October 2013, with a particular interest in photography.
+During a photography class with her teacher Mark Jefferson, she experiences a vision of a lighthouse being destroyed by a huge tornado.
 Leaving for the restroom to regain her composure, she witnesses classmate Nathan Prescott (Nik Shriner) kill a young woman in a fit of rage.
-In a single, sudden effort, she develops the ability to rewind time and rescues the woman, revealed to be her childhood best friend, Chloe Price.
-The two reunite and go for a walk at the lighthouse, where Max reveals to Chloe her capacity to travel back in time.
-It is established that the vision is rather the reckoning of a future event: a storm approaching the town.
-The next day, Max observes fellow student Kate Marsh being bullied for a viral video depicting her kissing several students at a party.
+In a sudden effort, she develops the ability to rewind time and rescues the woman, later revealed to be her childhood best friend, Chloe Price.
+In shock from the day's events, Max hopes to confide in her friend Warren Graham before happening upon Chloe.
+The two reunite and Max reveals both her ability to travel back in time and that she had saved Chloe's life.
+Max's reoccurring vision is revealed to be a real-life, catastrophic storm approaching Arcadia Bay.
+The next day, Max observes fellow student Kate Marsh being bullied as a result of a viral video, depicting her uncharacteristically intoxicated and kissing several students at a Vortex Club party; Kate later denies that she had drank alcohol, leading Max to believe she had been drugged against her will.

-Max uses her time travel ability.
-The timer display is visible on-screen.
+Max using her time travel ability.
+The timer display is visible at the top left of the screen.

-Meeting Chloe at the diner where her mother Joyce works, they decide to experiment with Max's power at Chloe's secret scrapyard hideout.
-However, strain causes Max to have a nosebleed and faint.
-Chloe takes her back to Blackwell, but class is halted when everyone is called out to the courtyard.
-Kate commits suicide by jumping off the roof of the girls' dorm.
-Max manages to rewind and time stops unexpectedly as she reaches Kate, giving Max the opportunity to convince her to come down.
-Max ultimately resolves to uncover what happened to Kate and Chloe's missing friend Rachel Amber.
-Max and Chloe break into the principal's office that night to investigate and enter the pool for a swim before evading David Madsen, head of security at Blackwell and Chloe's stepfather, and fleeing back to Chloe's place.
-The next morning, they sneak into the motorhome of Frank Bowers, drug dealer and friend of Rachel, and learn that Rachel was in a relationship with Frank and lied to Chloe about it, causing Chloe to storm off feeling betrayed.
-Max returns to her dormitory and examines a childhood photo of her and Chloe, but is suddenly transported to the day the picture was taken.
-Max prevents Chloe's father William from dying in a traffic collision, which inadvertently creates an alternative reality where William is alive but Chloe has been paralysed from the neck down as a result of a collision in her own car.
+Meeting Chloe at the town's Two Whales diner, they decide to experiment with Max's power at Chloe's scrapyard hideout.
+However, the strain of her ability causes Max to have a nosebleed and faint.
+Chloe takes her back to Blackwell, but class is halted when Kate commits suicide by jumping from the roof of the girls' dormitory.
+Max manages to rewind time far enough to reach Kate before she jumps, allowing her an attempt to talk Kate down.
+(Note: Max can either save Kate or fail to talk her out of suicide.)
+Max, believing there to be a conspiracy in the town involving Nathan Prescott, aims to discover what prompted Kate's suicide attempt and the disappearance of Chloe's missing friend, Rachel Amber.

+Later that night, Max and Chloe break into the principal's office to investigate further.
+The next morning, they sneak into the motorhome of Frank Bowers, a drug dealer and friend of Rachel.
+They learn that the two were in a relationship and that Rachel had lied to Chloe about it, leaving Chloe depressed.
+Max, back in her dorm, examines a childhood photo of herself and Chloe and is suddenly transported to the day the picture was taken; the same day Chloe's father William died in a traffic collision.
+Max prevents William's death, inadvertently creating an alternate reality where William is alive but Chloe has been paralysed from the neck down as a result of a car collision.